Mohamad Asruchin: Diplomatic career

 Asruchin took on another middle-level role in the foreign department as deputy director (chief of subdirectorate) of Southeast Asia from 2003 to 2004.
 During his brief stint in the position, he coordinated joint commissions with Thailand in May 2003 and Brunei Darussalam in June 2003, as well as bilateral consultations with Singapore in August 2003.
-After his brief domestic stint, Asruchin was sent to Afghanistan to led a team for re-opening Indonesia's embassy in Kabul.
-He was the appointed as the charge d'affaires ad interim of the embassy from January to September 2004.
+After his brief domestic stint, Asruchin was sent to Afghanistan to led a team for re-opening Indonesia's embassy in Kabul at the end of 2003.
+Asruchin, who was sent by the foreign department's secretary general, was accompanied by a local staff.
+He then became the charge d'affaires ad interim of the embassy from January to September 2004.
 On 31 August 2004, Asruchin became the director of South and Central Asia in the foreign ministry.
+He was discouraged to learn the lack of importance of his scope of duty compared to his fellow directors, although he initially thought his workload would be much lighter.
+He was proven wrong later on due to the region's dynamics and demanding issues.

 Asruchin (third row, third from right) with other ambassador candidates during a reception by the Governor of Yogyakarta Hamengkubuwono X, 2009.

-Asruchin was installed as ambassador to Uzbekistan, with concurrent accreditation to Kazakhstan, Kyrgyzstan, and Tajikistan on 20 January 2010, replacing Sjahril Sabaruddin.
-He presented his credentials to President of Tajikistan Emomali Rahmon on 20 April 2010.
-He served until his replacement by Anak Agung Gde Alit Santhika in November 2014 and retired from foreign service.
-He then joined the Al-Azhar Indonesia University, where he taught Mandarin and Chinese culture from 2015 to 2019.
+Asruchin was nominated by president Susilo Bambang Yudhoyono as ambassador to Uzbekistan, with concurrent accreditation to Kazakhstan, Kyrgyzstan, and Tajikistan, in 2009.
+During his parliamentary assessment on 27 August 2009, one of the parliament members jokingly asked him whether he could find Guruh Sukarnoputra's wife in Uzbekistan.
+Asruchin was eventually sworn in on 20 January 2010, replacing Sjahril Sabaruddin.
+He presented his credentials to president Emomali Rahmon of Tajikistan on 20 April 2010, foreign minister Kanat Saudabayev of Kazakhstan on 22 June 2010, president Islam Karimov of Uzbekistan on 6 July 2010, and president Roza Otunbayeva of Kyrgyzstan on 17 November 2010.
+He was the last non-resident ambassador to Kazakhstan, as in December 2010 Indonesia opened its embassy in Kazakhstan and appointed an ambassador two years later.

+Later life

+Asruchin served until his replacement by Anak Agung Gde Alit Santhika in November 2014, departing Tashkent on 19 November and arriving in Jakarta on 20 November.
+He retired from foreign service and shortly after joined the Al-Azhar Indonesia University, where he taught Mandarin and Chinese culture from 2015 to 2019.
 He also served as deputy chairman of the Centre for Nusantara Strategic Studies (PPSN), specifically overseeing foreign strategic studies.
 He authored a book titled A Diplomat's Journey Tracing the Silk Road, which provides an in-depth perspective on China's national strategy regarding the Silk Road.

+In March 2025, Asruchin was named as a member of the board of experts of the Democratic Party for international relations.